 Experiences include, but are not limited to, improvising, conducting, playing by ear, and sight-reading.
 Students also have opportunities to experience live performances by professionals during and outside of the school day.
 Time outside of the school day may be scheduled for dress rehearsals and performances.
 A limited number of public performances may serve as a culmination of daily rehearsal and musical goals.
 Students are required to participate in performance opportunities, outside of the school day, that support and extend learning in the classroom.
-Students will continue to refine their performances to include, large and varied repertoire of concert band literature that is developmentally appropriate.
+Students will continue to refine their performances to include, but not limited to: expression and technical accuracy, and a large and varied repertoire of concert band literature that is developmentally appropriate.